Austria's national vote Sunday: Questions and answers

 Share via Email

-VIENNA — Austrians elect a new government Sunday with polls indicating that the country will drift strongly to the right.
+VIENNA — Austrians will elect a new government Sunday after a campaign that has seen conflicting messages — two major parties have focused on concerns about immigrants and radical Islam while the third has highlighted the need to help the disadvantaged.

-Here are some questions and answers about the election, and why it's significant beyond Austria's borders.
+With polls indicating the next Austrian government could shift to the right, here are some questions and answers about the election and why it's significant beyond Austria's border.

 WHY NOW — AND WHO ARE THE MAIN CONTENDERS?